Kansas City DUI/DWI Attorneys - Protecting Your Rights and Fighting for Your Freedom

 Experienced Kansas City DUI / DWI Legal Counsel

 If you have been arrested for DUI, it’s important that you seek assistance from a Kansas City DUI attorney.
-When you call SRC Law Group, LLC, we can put more than 25 years of experience on your side, including more than 50 jury trials and hundreds of bench trials in all court levels, we have the ability to help you combat your charges effectively and the aggressive strategy that can help you pursue the best possible outcome to your case.
-Our attorneys have been recognized for their excellence, including obtaining numerous accolades such as a Superb rating from AVVO , and being selected to Kansas Super Lawyers.
+When you call SRC Law Group, LLC, we can put more than 25 years of experience on your side, including more than 50 jury trials and hundreds of bench trials at all court levels, we have the ability to help you combat your charges effectively and the aggressive strategy that can help you pursue the best possible outcome to your case.
+Our attorneys have been recognized for their excellence, including obtaining numerous accolades such as a Superb rating from AVVO, and being selected to Kansas Super Lawyers.

 If you are facing charges for driving under the influence of drugs, don’t hesitate!
 Contact SRC Law Group, LLC now to begin assembling your defense.